 The 7th Battalion, leading the 5th Parachute Brigade, was ordered to assist the Reconnaissance Regiment in clearing the enemy from this area.
 At 17:00, finding "B" Squadron pinned down on the enemy's front, Lieutenant-Colonel Pine-Coffin moved his "B" and "C" Companies around their right flank, leaving the remainder of the Battalion and its vehicles with the Reconnaissance Regiment with orders to follow up the main road once the way was clear.
 Battalion Headquarters and "B" Company continued to move further around the enemy position and towards its rear, whilst "C" Company made ready to attack their flank.
 This move, however, did not take place as the ground was found to be most unsuitable for an infantry assault, and so, as the light was also failing, Major Keene ordered his men to dig-in for the night before attempting a different attack in the morning.
 As they were carrying out these orders, the Company was spotted by the enemy, who then illuminated their positions by using tracer rounds to set light to nearby haystacks.
 "C" Company came under a heavy volume of fire and were pinned down; one of their platoons was badly caught out and lost 5 men killed and 16 wounded.

 Due to the closely-wooded country and various other problems, radio communications within the 7th Battalion had broken down, and so Lieutenant-Colonel Pine-Coffin knew nothing of these developments.
 "B" Company, in contrast, had taken up its positions without much difficulty, with two platoons securing the crossroads in the enemy rear, and another pushing forward to act as a standing patrol along the road.
 This platoon had a most profitable night, taking numerous men prisoner who were quite unaware that the British had penetrated so far around their flanks.
-Acting on the information of one of these, Lieutenant Hinman led an 8-man patrol at midnight to attack two anti-tank platoons, and, quite remarkably, they captured 40 Germans, 14 guns of varying calibres, 8 37mm anti-aircraft guns and a collection of machine-guns at a cost of just one man wounded, .
+Acting on the information of one of these, Lieutenant Hinman led an 8-man patrol at midnight to attack two anti-tank platoons, and, quite remarkably, they captured 40 Germans, 14 guns of varying calibres, 8 37mm anti-aircraft guns and a collection of machine-guns at a cost of one casualty.
 With the way now cleared somewhat, "C" Company were ordered to take advantage of this success, and by 02:00 they had secured the crossroads and were digging-in.
 The road was now open and the advance could resume.

 While all this had been going on, the 13th Parachute Battalion had given this area of contention a wide birth and pushed forward to occupy the high ground overlooking Erle.
 Due to a further breakdown in communications, Brigade Headquarters were unaware that they had achieved this, and so the 12th Battalion, who were to carry out the assault on Erle itself, were instead ordered onto the high ground, only to find their sister unit already in occupation.
 It had been hoped that Erle could have been taken unawares during the night, but much time had been lost to this trek across country and dawn was now approaching, yet it was raining very heavily, and the significant reduction in visibility that this offered was a welcome substitute.
 "C" Company led the Battalion into the town as it was beginning to get light, and the enemy, once alerted to their presence, erupted with a considerable amount of wild firing.
 The paratroopers nevertheless fought their way into the town and within 15 minutes each company had captured its objectives.
 Fighting continued for a full hour, but at its conclusion some 200 Germans had been killed or taken prisoner.
 This tally was increased shortly after when, quite ignorant that Erle had fallen, a column of enemy vehicles and despatch riders were shot up as they entered the town.
 Now that the presence of the British had become clear, German artillery shelled the town, but all were well dug-in by this time and few casualties resulted.